Our current interest rate for your first $100,000

 What happens to my interest rate after $100,000?

-To protect your money with us, we split your deposits with other CDIC member institutions every $100,000 increment, up to $1,000,000.
+To protect your money with us, we split your contributions with other CDIC member institutions every $100,000 increment, up to $1,000,000 for a Smart Savings and $500,000 for a Joint Smart Savings.
 After your first $100,000, you'll see a weighted average that makes your varied interest rate.
 You'll see the exact interest rate in your Wealthsimple account.

 Below are the interest rates for our CDIC member institutions we deposit with.
 Interest rates are subject to change at any time.